davlin0222/separated-text-composer/README.md

-# Multi Lingual
+# Text splitter

-Use multiple languages in one file and output into seperate files
+Turn one text into two texts using inline separators